AaltoIIC/futimo/README.md

     TABLE_NAME = "crane_data"

-Finally, change the number of variable to 13.
+Finally, change the number of variables to 13.

     NUMBER_OF_VARIABLES = 13